13th Asianet Film Awards

 The 13th Asianet Film Awards honors the best films in 2010 and was held on 9 January 2011 at Willingdon Island in Kochi.
 The winners were announced on 1 January 2011.
-The title sponsor of the event is Ujala.
+The title sponsor of the event was Ujala.

 Amitabh Bachchan, who was conferred the Lifetime Achievement Award, was the chief.
-The event was telecasted on Asianet in two parts – on 29 January and 30 January.
+The event was telecast on Asianet in two parts – on 29 January and 30 January.